 In cases where you want to send more than one type of email to your users, you’re required to get additional consent specific to those uses as you must have multiple consents for multiple purposes.

 This does not have to be an additional form.
 In practice, you can simply add several gdpr checkboxes informing the user of each additional purpose and allowing them to give consent specific to those cases.

 This is especially applicable to Direct Email Marketing communications (emails where the singular purpose is to directly advertise products or services).
 In the case of DEM communications, you must obtain additional consent if also sending emails about third-party products/services in addition to your own.

-Explicit Form (where the purpose of the sign-up mechanism is unequivocal).
+An explicit form is where the purpose of the sign-up mechanism is unequivocal.
 So for example, in a scenario where your site has a pop-up window that invites users to sign up to your newsletter using a clear phrase such as: “Subscribe to our newsletter for access to discount vouchers and product updates!“, the affirmative action that the user performs by typing in their email address would be considered valid consent.

 Because consent under the GDPR is such an important issue, it’s vital that you keep clear records related to the consent attained.
 Records of consent should at least contain the following information: